hazeedhrshd/US-Baby-Names-1880-2020/README.md

 ## Files

-- `data/`: This folder contains the dataset files in CSV format for each year from 1880 to 2021.
+- `data/`: This folder contains the CSV dataset files in compressed in a zip format for each year from 1880 to 2021.
 - `Analysis of US Baby Names from 1880 - 2021.ipynb`: A Jupyter Notebook that performs the data analysis and generates insights.

 ## Usage